 - Private transfer to the iconic Hotel Sevilla located close to the Malecon and the lively pedestrian Obispo Street.
 This historic hotel, seasoned with elegance, was where Al Capone and his bodyguards would book the entire 6th floor, when he stayed in the city.
 (Included)

 - Enjoy a welcome cocktail (Included) after your private check-in with assistance from your Guide

 - Free time to settle in and get oriented with your historic hotel

 - This evening you will enjoy a welcome dinner at restaurant Café Del Oriente in Old Havana.
 This is the restaurant where Secretary of State John Kerry visited in 2015 and Raul Castro entertained Jimmy Carter in 2011.
 (Included)

 - Your hotel location puts you in a comfortable and easy walk to live music, cafes and coffee shops.
 Your guide will be of great help for keeping you posted on local entertainment options

-Day 2 – Monday :: Old Havana, crafts and cannons
+Day 2 – Monday :: Old Havana, crafts & cannons and Hemingway's home

 - Breakfast in hotel.
 (Included)

 - Morning walking tour of Old Havana, a UNESCO World Heritage Site.
 You will visit the historic plazas that make Havana unique in the western hemisphere.
 It contains the largest collection of remaining colonial-era architecture.
 This is a private tour led by your Cuba Education Tours guide.
 (Included)